Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 Getting started

 You want your dog to want to be with you, work for you, and then do it all again — for a treat, for praise, for play, because it’s worth your dog’s while.
 This chapter serves as a jumping-off point as you begin to develop your relationship with your dog.
 Training can be fun for you and for your dog.
-The results are what make all the time you put in training your dog worthwhile, but the journey of training is what can be so much fun — spending time with the dog who will become your best friend.
+The results are what make all the time you put into training your dog worthwhile, but the journey of training is what can be so much fun — spending time with the dog who will become your best friend.

 Understanding Why You’re Training Buddy: To Do Something or Not to Do Something

-Your dog is learning from the moment you meet each other, so you want to make sure you know what he’s learning from you.
+Your dog is learning from the moment you meet each other, so you want to make sure that you know what they’re learning from you.
 Are you a pushover, a littermate, or the leader of the pack?
 You want your dog to see you as the pack leader, the coach.
 That means you set the rules, what games to play, when to eat, when to sleep, when to exercise, and when to train.
 Dogs don’t know you’re training them.
-All they know is you and he are spending time together, which is magical.
+All they know is you are spending time together, which is magical.

 Identifying a Well-Trained Dog